-Step 1: Spread a thin layer of your green frosting over the entire ice cream cone.
+Spread a thin layer of your green frosting over the entire ice cream cone.
 This is really the only step little kids will need help with.
 Everything else they can do on their own.

 My daughter wanted marshmallows on hers.
 Her marshmallows kept slipping off her tree, so we decided to put them on the bottom.
-We also used silver sprinkles to look like snow and yellow sprinkles on top for a star.
+We also used silver sprinkles to look like snow and yellow sprinkles on top of a star.

 My daughter wanted to try hers.
 I let her take two bites.
 These trees aren’t really for eating more as decoration.
 They are super sweet since it’s just frosting, sugar cones, and candy.